-The job search process is remarkably similar to dating.
-Your heart races and you spend hours obsessing over what to wear.
+The job-search process is remarkably similar to dating.
+Your heart races and you spend hours obsessing over what to wear and what to say.
 You want to be well-liked and in control.
-There’s a ton of uncertainty, huge potential for missteps and the need to come across as interested but not desperate.
-Curiously, some of the best advice around dating can be applied to an effective job search – with good results!
+There’s a ton of uncertainty, huge potential for missteps, and the need to come across as interested but not desperate.
+Surprisingly, some of the best advice around dating can be applied to an effective job search — with good results!

-Here are 10 ways in which dating and the job search process are the same.
-I hope that reflecting on these will make you smile, give you some new job search techniques and set you well on your way to the next professional opportunity that you love!
+Here are 10 ways in which dating and the job-search process are the same.
+By reflecting on these tips, you will gain some new job-search techniques and set yourself well on your way to the next professional opportunity that you love!

-1. You have to get out there to get results.
+You have to get out there to get results

-We all know that the world does not revolve around looks – and yet the way you present yourself does begin with your choice of attire.
-On first dates and first interviews, your goal is to make a favorable impression as a great candidate.
-When choosing your attire, remember that clothes should be the least interesting thing about you.
+We all know that the world does not revolve around looks — and yet the way you present yourself does begin with your choice of attire.
+On first dates and first interviews, your goal is to make a favorable impression as a great match or candidate.
+When choosing your attire for an interview, remember that clothes should be the least interesting thing about you.
 You want to stand out for the right reasons, so in most professional circumstances a classic suit and minimal jewelry make for a safe choice.

-Oh, the balance between letting your personality and preferences show – and being cautious about what you say.
-Advice on dating and interviewing comes down to being aware of how you come across and managing it – to a point.
+There should be a balance between letting your personality and preferences show and being cautious about what you say.
+Advice on dating and interviewing comes down to being aware of how you come across and managing it — to a point.
 Putting on a fake personality won’t serve you.
 After all, you can only stand on your head for so long!

-During the job search process and in dating, the other side is also carefully watching what’s being said, you have to look for clues and patterns to complete your understanding of what’s happening.
+During the job-search process and in dating, the other side is also carefully watching what’s being said, so you have to look for clues and patterns to complete your understanding of what’s happening.
 Do they like you?
 Do they have reservations?
 Will you get the next call?

 The interview went well, you walked out of the office building buzzing with excitement about the next steps — just to encounter radio silence for two days afterwards.
 You thought they loved you!
 The manager said he would be in touch soon!
 Have you been professionally ghosted?
 How do you follow up after an interview without seeming desperate?
 What should you do if you get no response after the interview?